ppsrac/linux_discord_auto_update/README.md

 _____

 # Tired of Manually Updating Discord on Linux?
 The author found it cumbersome and thus created this project for simplicity.
+By executing the `install.sh` file, you will no longer need to manually download `.deb` files, as updates will automatically be applied at each system boot.

 ## How to Install
 1. Perform a git clone.